 On the flip side, Soviet society, full of problems as it was, did not face many of the problems that Western societies faced.
-The Soviet Union didn’t have issues with restless students demonstrators, with industrial strikes, with ethnic conflict or with changing cultural and sexual norms.
+The Soviet Union didn’t have issues with restless students demonstrators, with industrial strikes, or with changing cultural and sexual norms.
 It either did not have the causes or its political system was able to deal with them in an effective way.
 Its economy was of a totally different nature.
 All jobs were assigned by the state, residence was tightly controlled, there was no Internet, no press, no instant messaging, no chance of studying abroad, no need, or really ability to produce technological innovations apart from the military.

 None of that applies to China.
 China is a wealthy, efficiently managed and thriving economy, with modern cities and infrastructure equal and often superior to what you can find in the West.
 China not only has plenty of food, it also has what amounts overall to the best light and heavy industry base in the whole world.
 There are still some pockets of poverty, especially in rural areas, and its industry lags behind in many high-end areas such as machine tools, engines, or microchips, but its economy and infrastructure are thoroughly modern, and in some areas the best in the world.
 China built a 25,000 km network of high-speed rail which delivered 1.7 billion trips in 2017 alone, and will soon expand to 38,000 km by 2025.
 China’s economy has also fully adopted the internet, and its billion internet users now amount to more than 40% of the whole world’s e-commerce.
 Its commercial operations are fast expanding overseas, just as Amazon starts to encounter obstacles in its expansion plans.